strapi/strapi/docs/3.x.x/guides/upload.md

 The plugin exposes a single route `POST /upload` to upload one or multiple files in a single request.

 ::: warning
-Please send the request using multipart/form-data encoding
+Please send FormData in your request body
 :::

 **Parameters**